 Pacific language in schooling

 This report provides a snapshot of Pacific language in education in New Zealand Schools as at 1 July.
-It describes two levels of Pacific language learning: Pacific medium education and Pacific Language as a separate subject.
+It describes two categories of Pacific language learning: Pacific medium education and Pacific Language as a separate subject.

-Last Updated: October 2023
+Last Updated: November 2024

 Summary